 If you have children, you may understand what a joy being a parent to a child is.
-A child's innocence is one of the purest things in life, and as a parent you would do anything to protect your children and to provide them with a better life.
+A child's innocence is one of the purest things in life, and as a parent, you would do anything to protect your children and provide them with a better life.

-However, not all parents may have that same mindset when it comes to raising child.
-Unfortunately, some parents may see their children as a burden or regret, and the reality is that many children do not grown up in a loving home like you would believe.
-However, if you are educated and understand what you can do to provide help for a child in need you just may be saving a child's life.
+However, not all parents may have that same mindset when it comes to raising a child.
+Unfortunately, some parents may see their children as a burden or regret, and the reality is that many children do not grow up in a loving home like you would believe.
+However, if you are educated and understand what you can do to help a child in need, you just may be saving a child's life.

 Being a Parent Requires More Than The Basics

-As a parent or guardian your main support for your child will come in the form of providing for their basic life necessities: shelter, clothing, and food.
-These necessities don't always have to be the best of the best but will need to do the basic functions every person needs in their lives: a roof over their head, a full stomach, and clothing to cover them.
+As a parent or guardian, your direct support for your child will come from providing for their basic life necessities: shelter, clothing, and food.
+These necessities don't always have to be the best of the best but will need to do the essential functions every person needs in their lives: a roof over their head, a full stomach, and clothing to cover them.

-While most parents will be able to provide the basic necessities, most overlook the fact that raising a child in a healthy environment requires more than just the necessities.
-A healthy growing child should also be receiving an abundance of emotion and physical love from their parents which in return will help foster healthy relationships.
+While most parents will provide the necessities, most overlook that raising a child in a healthy environment requires more than just the necessities.
+A healthy growing child should also receive an abundance of emotion and physical love from their parents, which will help foster healthy relationships.

 Signs to Watch For

-The truth of the matter is most people will not always be aware of the signs that they are looking for.
+The truth of the matter is that most people will not always be aware of the signs they are looking for.
 An unsafe environment can come in many forms and may not always be present on it is face.
-However, what a concerned person should do is pay attention to the child themselves.
-In fact, most children will display behavioral changes when they are going through something.
+However, what a concerned person should do is pay attention to the child.
+Most children will display behavioral changes when they are going through something.
 The two main categories that will display an unsafe environment include abuse and neglect.

 Abuse can come in more forms than just physical, including both emotional and sexual.
 In physical abuse, a child is physically harmed and put in danger.
-Regardless if the abuse has left the child with a serious injury or bruises, it is still abuse.
+Regardless of the abuse has left the child with a severe injury or bruises, it is still abuse.
 Examples of physical abuse can include: hitting, kicking, burning, or throwing objects at the child.
-While there are many more forms of physical abuse that can be mentioned it's important to pay attention to a child's body for these signs.
+While many more forms of physical abuse can be mentioned, it's essential to pay attention to a child's body for these signs.

-Next, is more importantly emotional abuse which is when a parent harms the child's emotional well-being and their development.
-This can come in many forms like failing to display love and affection to your child, ignoring your child, shaming your child, or threatening them.
+Next is, more importantly, emotional abuse, which is when a parent harms the child's emotional well-being and development.
+This can come in many forms, like failing to display love and affection, ignoring your child, shaming your child, or threatening them.

 The next category of an unsafe environment includes neglect.
 Neglect, as defined, is the act or omission to act for a child to whom a duty is owed.
-There are four main types of child neglect which include: physical neglect, medical neglect, educational neglect, and emotional neglect.
-In physical neglect a parent will fail to provide for a child's necessities of shelter, food, and clothing.
-In medical, a parent will fail to provide a child with their essential medical/dental care.
-In educational neglect, a parent will fail to enroll their child in school or allow them to miss school excessively.
+There are four main types of child neglect: physical neglect, medical neglect, educational neglect, and emotional neglect.
+In physical neglect, a parent will fail to provide for a child's necessities of shelter, food, and clothing.
+In medical, a parent will forget to give a child their essential medical/dental care.
+In educational neglect, a parent will die to enroll their child in school or allow them to miss school excessively.
 In emotional neglect, a parent fails to provide support, love, and affection.
 While these are just examples, neglect can be proven in many more forms.

-When courts and judges make decisions regarding children, it is important to always know that everything will always be chosen with the child's "best interest" in mind.
-For most a child's best interest will be to remain with their own parents, and intervention will only be in the most serious of cases if their remaining in the family home will not be within the best interest of the child.
+When courts and judges make decisions regarding children, it is essential to know that everything will always be chosen with the child's "best interest" in mind.
+For most, a child's best interest will be to remain with their parents, and intervention will only be in the most severe cases if their remaining in the family home will not be within the child's best interest.

-However, if you have been reported to Child Protective services for abuse or neglect CPS will conduct and investigation by obligation.
+However, CPS will investigate by obligation if you have been reported to Child Protective Services for abuse or neglect.
 This turns us now to the legal consequences of what abuse and neglect can bring to a parent if they are brought to the attention of CPS.
 A preliminary investigation will be made into the allegations and to make determinations if further action is required.

 If you believe you will be investigated by CPS, as a parent, you should want to meet with an attorney and educate yourself about the process and what you should be doing as a parent.
-It's important to understand your rights as a parent, because ultimately your child may be taken away and your rights may be terminated.
+It's essential to understand your rights as a parent, because ultimately your child may be taken away, and your rights may be terminated.

 Texas Department of Family and Protective Services

-The Texas Department of Family and Protective Services (DFPS) is a state recognized organization that's sole mission is to support safe and healthy family values and protect both adults and children from abuse, neglect, etc. More specifically, the DFPS oversees 5 important programs in the state of Texas which include: Adult protective services, child protect services, child care licensing, statewide intake, and prevention and early intervention.
-These 5 programs help promote the DFPS' mission through their specialized areas.
-Understanding that CPS is one of the 5 programs the DFPS overlooks will help educate you if you are looking for more information in any of these other programs.
-If you are wanting more information about the DFPS' mission and the programs they offer please visit their website at https://www.dfps.state.tx.us/default.asp.
+The Texas Department of Family and Protective Services (DFPS) is a state-recognized organization that's sole mission is to support safe and healthy family values and protect both adults and children from abuse, neglect, etc. More specifically, the DFPS oversees five essential programs in Texas: Adult protective services, child protective services, child care licensing, statewide intake, and prevention and early intervention.
+These five programs help promote the DFPS' mission through their specialized areas.
+Understanding that CPS is one of the five programs the DFPS overlooks will help educate you if you are looking for more information in any of these other programs.
+If you want more information about the DFPS' mission and the programs they offer, please visit their website at https://www.dfps.state.tx.us/default.asp.

 Get A Child Help!

-The state of Texas has a toll-free hotline that is available 24 hours a day, 7 days a week, and nationwide for people to anonymously call and report incidents of child abuse/neglect at 1-800-252-5400.
-They also have access via a secure website at https://www.txabusehotline.org/Login/Default.aspx. where you can report an incident.
+The state of Texas has a toll-free hotline that is available 24 hours a day, seven days a week, and nationwide for people to anonymously call and report incidents of child abuse/neglect at 1-800-252-5400.
+They also have access via a secure website at https://www.txabusehotline.org/Login/Default.aspx, where you can write an incident.
 If you suspect a child is being abused or neglect, don't hesitate to help because every second matters.